luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Stacked-Empty-Pallet.md

 As21Id54 --> buttonlight --> releaseCommand2 --> releaseCommand3
 :::

-A signal tower lights up to indicate that the process is active.
-Next, the system waits until the correct load becomes available.
-Once ready, stock items are allocated for retrieval, completing the process.
+A signal tower lights up again to indicate that the system waits until the correct load becomes available.
+Once ready, stock items are allocated for retrieval.

 Continue to: [Retrieval Trigger Allocator](#Retrieval-Trigger-Allocator)